freedombox/FreedomBox/ugly_hacks/santiago.rst

     Germans were most confused when the RAF did it wrong once every seven flights.
 Perhaps we should do the same?

     Confuse adversaries by intentionally doing it wrong, sometimes.
-Return a request with garbage, irrelevant HTTP codes, or silence.
+Answer a request with garbage, irrelevant HTTP codes, or silence.

+:Onion Routing: What can we learn from Tor itself?
+Maybe not a lot.
+Maybe a
+    bit.
+That we don't allow untrusted connections is an incredible limitation on the routing system.

 Functional Questions
 --------------------

 :Queuing Messages: Queue actions, dispatching X MB over Y requests per friend
     per unit time, unless the request is preempted by another reply.

+:Process Separation: Santiagi should be separated at the process/message-handler
+    level, so that trouble in one Santiago doesn't tear down the rest (makes queuing harder with multiple listeners).
+Services should be recorded and messages should be queued at a file-level so that each process who needs access can have it.

 References
 ==========